soveng/website/src/content/faq/-index.md

         answer: 'Applications for SEC-05 are now closed.
 Stay tuned for future opportunities to join our community of builders.'

       - question: 'How do I best contact you?'
-        answer: "You can contact us via the contact form, via email [info@sovereignengineering.io](mailto:info@sovereignengineering.io), or via [nostr](https://njump.me/sovereignengineering.io).
+        answer: "You can contact us via email [info@sovereignengineering.io](mailto:info@sovereignengineering.io) or via [nostr](https://njump.me/sovereignengineering.io).
 We'll do our best to get back to you as soon as possible."

   - id: 'contact-info'
     title: 'Still Have Questions?'